Sage/carbon-factory/README.md

 ### Create a Component

-* From your UI directory, run the `component` command with the name of your component.
+* From your project directory, run the `component` command with the name of your component.

 ```bash
 carbon component textbox